kmegoryc/supercube/src/pages/index.md

       hear stories of nurses cleaning their masks with bleach or harmful chemicals and were determined to find a better solution. **UVC inactivates viruses quickly with no harmful chemicals**, but you must achieve full coverage at the proper dosage.
+Supercube’s rotating carousel design ensures even coverage and proper exposure for every mask.

-      Supercube’s rotating carousel design ensures even coverage and proper exposure for every mask. **In just a** **few minutes** you can **decontaminate up to 32 masks**, close to point-of-care, with no additional equipment or chemicals.
-Supercube is simple to operate and is priced at a fraction of the cost of similar units.
+      **In just a** **few minutes** you can **decontaminate up to 32 masks**, close to point-of-care, with no additional equipment or chemicals.
+Supercube is **simple to operate and is priced at a fraction of the cost of similar units**.
 We want to make Supercube accessible to everyone.
 Whether you are a firefighter in rural Nebraska or a critical care nurse in New York City, you deserve safe and effective PPE.
     section_id: why
   - type: section_features
     title: ""